chandanhpcic/docs/source/development/how-tos/kernel_debugging.rst

 With the build finished, we should have a kernel package on the build machine available at the following location:

-    :code:`/usr/local/opnsense/build/[Version]/[Architecture]/sets/kernel*.txz`
+    :code:`/usr/local/reticen8/build/[Version]/[Architecture]/sets/kernel*.txz`

-Copy this package to the test vm and install it using our :code:`opnsense-update` command:
+Copy this package to the test vm and install it using our :code:`reticen8-update` command:

 .. code-block:: sh

-      opnsense-update -ikfr [version] -l /location/from/
+      reticen8-update -ikfr [version] -l /location/from/

 Where [version] is the version part of the kernel package, such as :code:`19.1.2`